-The Control starts and stops the boiler and modulates the heat output from minimum (MBH) to maximum (MBH) in order to heat water to the active setpoint.
+The Control starts and stops the boiler and modulates to start, the isolation valve opens allowing flow the heat output from minimum (MBH) to maximum (MBH) in order to heat water to the active setpoint.
 The active setpoint is determined by the priority (Domestic Hot Water, Central Heat and Warm Weather Shutdown) and as described in the following paragraphs.